-The FJC can provide you and your family with support and a safety plan if you don't feel safe at home.
+The Family Justice Service can provide you and your family with support and a safety plan if you don't feel safe at home.
 Our aim is to listen and respond to your needs in a safe way.

 For example, you can get help if: